oiz-labs/oiz-genesis-contract/README.md

-# bsc-genesis-contracts
+# oiz-genesis-contracts

-This repo hold all the genesis contracts on BNB Smart chain.
-More details in [doc-site](https://docs.bnbchain.org/docs/learn/system-contract).
+This repo hold all the genesis contracts on OIZ Smart chain.
+More details in [doc-site](https://docs.oizchain.org/docs/learn/system-contract).

 ## Prepare